 - Also, 21% of accountants believe that market demands are driving the cultural shift in accountancy.
 Other drivers include regulations (16%), ongoing digitization (15%), generational changes (13%), Client demands (13%), and investments to keep pace (12%).
 (Sage Practice of Now 2019)

-- Majority of accountants today feel that traditional accounting is no longer enough to remain competitive.
+- The majority of accountants today feel that traditional accounting is no longer enough to remain competitive.
 (Sage Practice of Now 2019)

-- 83% of accountants say companies are more demanding today than were 5 years ago.
+- 83% of accountants say companies are more demanding today than they were five years ago.
 (Sage Practice of Now 2018 report)